meghanhorton/jekyll-site/_work/chronicle.md

         <h4>Allowing users to discover more</h4>
       </div>
       <div class="explainer-details">
-        <p>Through user studies of the previous iteration of the Cornell Chronicle website, one major pain point for users was proven to be lateral movement between stories.
+        <p>Through user studies of the previous iteration of the Cornell Chronicle website, one major pain point for users was proved to be lateral movement between stories.
 Through a combination of design elements and integrated components, it's easier for users to discover stories they want to read.</p>
       </div>
     </div>
   </div>